Updated July 3, 2023

-- Planning: Planning & Requirement analysis is the initial, vital and fundamental stage in SDLC, which is performed by the senior members of the team with inputs taken from customers, sales department, domain experts, market surveys in the industry.
-This all information is then accumulated and used to plan the basic project approach, conduct a product feasibility study in all the ways from economical, operational till technical areas.
-The feasibility study opens many doors to implement the project, however, the approach is decided based on the highest quality factor with minimal risk.
+- Planning: Planning & Requirement analysis is the initial, vital, and fundamental stage in SDLC, which the senior members of the team perform with inputs taken from customers, the sales department, domain experts, and market surveys in the industry.
+The development team accumulates all information and utilizes it to plan the basic project approach and conduct a product feasibility study in all areas, including economic, operational, and technical aspects.
+The feasibility study opens many doors to implement the project; however, the approach is decided based on the highest quality factor with minimal risk.

-- Defining: Post Requirement analysis, defining & documenting the requirements in a lucid way is very important.
-Once that is done, those documented requirements need to get approved by either customers/market analysts.
-SRS (Software Requirement Specification) comes into picture for doing this, which contains all the product requirements to be designed and developed during the project life cycle.
+- Defining: Post Requirement analysis, defining & documenting the requirements lucidly is very important.
+Once that is done, customers/market analysts need to approve those established requirements.
+SRS (Software Requirement Specification) comes into the picture for doing this, which contains all the product requirements to be designed and developed during the project life cycle.

-- Designing: SRS is considered as the reference for product architects, to come up with the best architecture for the product to be developed.
-Based on the requirements captured, more than one approach is proposed for product architecture.
-This all is documented in DDS (Design Document Specification).
-Then DDS gets reviewed and analyzed by important members/stakeholders based on various factors such as market risks, design modularity, budget constraints, time constraints, product robustness, best design approach etc. Design approach carries all info.
-About architectural module of the product in form of a data flow diagram.
-Internal or external, each minutest details should be present in a design document.
+- Designing: Product architects consider SRS as the reference to formulate the best architecture for the product under development.
+They propose multiple approaches for the product architecture based on the captured requirements.
+The software development team carries out the documentation of these proposals in DDS (Design Document Specification).
+Important members/stakeholders review and analyze the DDS, considering factors like market risks, design modularity, budget constraints, time constraints, and product robustness and determining the best design approach.
+The design approach carries all info about the architectural module of the product in the form of a data flow diagram.
+Internal or external, each minutest detail should be in a design document.

-- Building: This is the stage where the actual development of the product starts, and the product is built.
-Referring to the data flow diagram in the design document, the programming code is generated.
-The clearer is designed to document, the more hassle-free is the code generation.
-Coders/Developers should follow the coding guidelines defined by their organization and programming tools like interpreters, compilers, debuggers, etc. to make the code more readable and lucid.
+- Building: At this stage, the actual development of the product starts, and the team begins building the product.
+They refer to the data flow diagram in the design document and generate the programming code.
+Documenting the design facilitates hassle-free code generation.
+Coders/Developers should follow the coding guidelines defined by their organization and programming tools like interpreters, compilers, debuggers, etc., to make the code more readable and lucid.

-- Testing: Testing is part of most of all stages in SDLC, hence we can say testing is a subset of all the stages.
-Testing is a stage, where defects of the products are reported, tracked, fixed and retested until the product reaches the defined quality standards as per SRS.
+- Testing: Testing is part of most stages in SDLC; hence, testing is a subset of all the stages.
+During the testing stage, testers report, track, fix, and retest defects in the product until it reaches the defined quality standards as per the Software Requirements Specification (SRS).

-- Deployment: When a product is tested completely and ready to be observed by the market, a formal release is done in the appropriate market by that organization.
-Deployment of a product can also happen in slots, by releasing it for limited users in the real-time business environment and testing the response end to end for that product (UAT i.e. User acceptance testing).
-Based on product feedback from users, the required features are implemented and released as the newer version.
-Further maintenance is done for existing users.
+- Deployment: When an organization completes thorough product testing and deems it ready for market observation, they actively perform a formal release in the appropriate market.
+Deployment of a product can also happen in slots by releasing it for limited users in the real-time business environment and testing the response end-to-end for that product (UAT, i.e., User acceptance testing).
+The software development team implements and releases newer versions based on user product feedback, incorporating the required features.
+Additionally, they perform further maintenance for existing users.